 You can create a profile for your loved one FREE of charge regardless of your local police department’s participation in the program, however, they will not have access to the database or the ability to send missing person notifications unless they have enrolled.
 Please contact your local police department or municipality and ask them to partner with ID Me 911 to keep your loved ones safe.

 Your peace of mind is just as important as their safety.

 Meet our Team

 Steve MacNeal is the founder and developer of ID Me 911, LLC.
 Steve earned his Associates in Applied Science Degree in Criminal Justice from Finger Lakes Community College.
 He started a career as a Police Officer in 1998 and retired in 2022.
-In 2014, while working in a the rural community in the Town of Macedon, New York.
-In 2014, Steve realized the need for a database to serve the needs of individuals who have a tendency to wander and have a difficult time communicating with Law Enforcement.
+In 2014, while working in a the rural community in the Town of Macedon, Steve realized the need for a database to serve the needs of individuals who have a tendency to wander and have a difficult time communicating with Law Enforcement.
 That concept evolved into a comprehensive, searchable database and missing person notification system.

 Director of Operations